cschuyle/cheatsheets/mac-setup.md

-## Ooooh I got a new mac
+## Ooooh I got a new Mac

-Now I get to set all the stuff up
+Now I get to set all the stuff up!
+It's _way_ better than Christmas

 ### Settings / Keyboard